As of August 2017, I am proud to be a CLIR postdoctoral fellow in data services at the Claremont Colleges Library. It’s

-Previously I spent a year a postdoctoral researcher at the School of Information at the University of Texas at Austin after completing my PhD in 2016.
+Previously I spent a year as a postdoctoral researcher at the School of Information at the University of Texas at Austin after completing my PhD in 2016.

 In my research life, I examine the social structures that surround information and information systems.
 Sometimes information systems work well to help knowledge sharing between people.
 At other times, those systems don’t work so well, either by accident or design, and we end up misinformed or confused.